 - Meniere’s Disease

-To pinpoint the cause of dizziness, a full medical history and complete examination by one of our ENT physicians is necessary.
+To pinpoint the cause of dizziness, a full medical history and complete examination by one of our ENT physicians are necessary.

 Tympanotomy refers to a surgical approach to diagnosing issues within the middle ear and its structures.
 This procedure helps to show your ear’s response to varying pressures and identifies problems needing medical attention.